ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ### IT Government and IT Management

 #### The Importance of IT Governance

-**COMING SOON...**

-#### The Importance of IT Management

-Bringing the problem even more to the center of the IT Area, it could be said that IT Management have two basic functions:

-1. To set and monitor the efficiency of the information systems infrastructure.
-2. To prepare and help the workers to cope better with the IT operation.

-So, considering that the IT resources have to available and functional at all times, there could be said that the IT Management responsabilities should include:

-1. **Determining business requirements for IT systems**
-2. **Managing IT budgets and costs**
-3. **Monitoring safety and compliance**
-4. **Controlling system and network security**
-5. **Implementing new software, hardware and data systems**
-6. **Providing technical or help desk support**

-Since in the contemporary society guided by an information economy, it should be the responsability of IT management to make this connection between the business of the organization and the informational tools it effectively needs to succed.
+Since that this contemporary society seems to be guided by an information economy, it should be the responsability of IT management to make this connection between the business of the organization and the informational tools it effectively needs to succed.

 `In turn, businesses who wish to remain competitive long-term must understand how to integrate IT services into their daily operations in a responsible and meaningful way.` [Trio.dev](https://trio.dev/blog/it-management)

-### IT Strategic Planning

 The idea of a strategic planning for the IT area is a concept that has been gaining strength since technology has become a important piece inside the organization of a company.